gilorcilla/strong-password-creator/README.md

 # strong-random-password-creator

-Application should be able to generate a password that is a combination of alpha, numeric, and special character with an input from user.
+Application should be able to generate a password that is a combination of alphabets, numbers, and special characters with an input from user.